Jahhnee/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 5.
 Listint the first ten lines of file /etc/passwd Task 6.
 Displaying the third line in file iacta
 Task 7.
-Creating a file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) with a text Best School in it
+Creating a file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) with a text Best School in it Task 8 Writing a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.